AMAIOLAMO/C-DFTEpicircles/README.md

 ## Custom SVG
 Currently it is not supported yet, but I am thinking of adding such.
 For now you need to modify the variable `discreteValues` array in `main.c`, to contain all the points of your specified drawing

+## FUTURE TODO
+1. allow instead to load the `.pt` file by dragging directly in the window
+2. switch to Fast Fourier transform
+3. Refactor Code into a more modular system